kiwidamien/StackedTurtles/content/art_vs_science.md

 Tags: pet peeve, wisdom, quotes
 Date: 2018-12-26 22:00
 Category: Data Science
-Summary: Hearing the expression _"Data science is more art than science"_ makes my skin crawl.
-Data science is a type of science, and while all sciences require strict methodology, we shouldn't underestimate the amount of creativity required in all scientific disciplines.
+Summary: The expression _"Data science is more art than science"_ makes my skin crawl.
+Data science, like all sciences, requires both strict methodology and a lot of creativity.

 # Pet Peeve - Art vs Science